 Drinking ice cubes

 While it is true that the water from the taps in Thailand is not really safe to drink, no one here is silly enough to make ice cubes with tap water.
 Most ice comes from ice-making machines, which are connected to a clean and safe water supply.
-As a result, they are absolutely nothing to be concerned about and will definitely not make you ill.
+As a result, they're absolutely nothing to be concerned about and will not make you ill.

 Not speaking the language

-For reasons we have never quite figured out, weather forecasts almost always show thunderstorms in Phuket, even during the driest part of the high season.
-It is very puzzling for us to see black clouds on the weather report, but blue skies out of the window.
+For reasons we've never quite figured out, weather forecasts almost always show thunderstorms in Phuket, even during the driest part of the high season.
+It's very puzzling for us to see black clouds on the weather report, but blue skies out of the window.
 Generally speaking, you can rest assured that the weather is usually very good in Phuket, particularly between November and April.
+Even during the low season, the rain mostly only falls in the evenings in short, heavy downpours.
 Read More...

-Although your image of Thailand might be one of Bangkok’s grimy streets or Chiang Mai’s jungle-covered hills, most of the country is actually well developed.
-Tropical illnesses are very rare, to the extent that medical organisations recommend only the same basic vaccinations which they suggest for anywhere in the tropics.
-If you do get ill or injured, the healthcare system here is so good that medical tourism is a major industry, so you are sure to receive international-standard treatment (although we strongly recommend you come with travel insurance).
+Although your image of Thailand might be one of Bangkok’s grimy streets or Chiang Mai’s jungle-covered hills, much of the country is actually well developed.
+Tropical illnesses are very rare, to the extent that medical organisations recommend only the same basic vaccinations they suggest for anywhere in the tropics.
+If you do get ill or injured, the healthcare system here is so good that medical tourism is a major industry, so you're sure to receive international-standard treatment (although you'll definitely need travel insurance).
 Read More...

 The nightlife in Thailand has developed a bad reputation, with the country being considered one of the capitals of sex tourism, with every other girl you talk to actually being a ladyboy.
-While we won’t pretend that there isn’t some seediness around, it is really a very small proportion of the available entertainment, being generally limited to quite small and easily-avoided areas.
-The number of ladyboys is also not that high and they are very rarely trying to trick or surprise anyone.
+While we won’t pretend that there isn’t some seediness around, it's really a very small proportion of the available entertainment, being generally limited to quite small and easily-avoided areas.
+Also, the number of transexuals in Thailand is nothing like as high as is popularly believed.
+If you're looking for less shocking nightlife, just avoid Bangla Road and any bar lit with pink neon and you'll probably be fine.
 Read More...

 Things You SHOULD Worry About…